bpftrace/bpftrace/docs/reference_guide.md

 uprobes | A Linux kernel technology for providing dynamic tracing of user-level functions.
 USDT | User Statically-Defined Tracing: static tracing points for user-level software.
 Some applications support USDT.
 BPF map | A BPF memory object, which is used by bpftrace to create many higher-level objects.
+BTF | BPF Type Format: the metadata format which encodes the debug info related to BPF program/map.

 # Usage